Rick-Xia/ScienceSARU/tmr.md

-watch more episodes from the channel get inspired prettify stats panel improve more on stats
+watch more episodes from the channel get inspired

+* prettify stats panel
+* improve more on stats
+* storing user's uplay id (default id)